Status and Distribution

 The pale fascia on S. taeniolella can be straight or, more often, slightly inwardly curved.

-Single brooded from late June to mid-August.
+Single brooded from mid-June to August.